MicrosoftDocs/azure-docs/articles/communication-services/resources/troubleshooting/voice-video-calling/general-troubleshooting-strategies/overview.md

 For example, if a mobile browser is running in the background or the phone is locked, the browser may stop sending video frames or only send black frames.

 The troubleshooting guide, in particular, addresses various issues that may arise when using the ACS Calling SDK.
-You can check the list of common issues in the troubleshooting guide to see if there is a similar issue reported by the user, and follow the instructions provided to further troubleshoot the problem.
+You can check the list of common issues in the troubleshooting guide to see if there's a similar issue reported by the user, and follow the instructions provided to further troubleshoot the problem.

 ## Reporting an issue

-If the issue reported by the user cannot be found in the troubleshooting guide, you may want to consider reporting the issue.
+If the issue reported by the user can't be found in the troubleshooting guide, you may want to consider reporting the issue.

-In most cases, you will need to provide the callId and clear description of the issue.
+In most cases, you'll need to provide the callId and clear description of the issue.
-If you are able to reproduce the issue, please include details, such as reproduction steps, expected result, actual result, and how often the issue occurs when you reproduce the issue.
+If you're able to reproduce the issue, include details, such as reproduction steps, expected result, actual result, and how often the issue occurs when you reproduce the issue.

-Please check [Reporting an issue](./reporting-an-issue.md) for further information.
+See [Reporting an issue](./reporting-an-issue.md) for further information.